danielyule/hearthbreaker/readme.md

 New ideas, and upcoming features are described [on the wiki](https://github.com/danielyule/hearthbreaker/wiki/Roadmap).
 Feel free to get involved with any or all of them.

+Developers from this and other hearthstone simulation projectors can be found on IRC on freenode.net, channel #hearthsim.

 For more specifics about contributing, see the [contributing page](http://danielyule.github.io/hearthbreaker/contributing.html), or join the [Developer Mailing List](https://groups.google.com/forum/#!forum/hearthstone-simulator-dev)